Tsay Keh Dene First Nation

-The Tsay Keh Dene First Nation is one of the Sekani bands of the Northern Interior of British Columbia.
+Tsay Keh Dene First Nation is one of the Sekani bands of the Northern Interior of British Columbia.
 The territories, settlements, and reserves surround Williston Lake in the Omineca region of central British Columbia.
 The locations range from about 155 km north of Prince George to 495 km northwest of the city.

 Identity

 Tsay Keh Nay (Tsek'ehne) means "People of the Mountain".

 While navigating the Parsnip River in 1793, Alexander MacKenzie of the North West Company (NWC) made the first European contact with the Tsek'ehne.
 In 1824, Samuel Black of the Hudson's Bay Company (HBC), who made the first European exploration of the Finlay River headwaters, encountered three Tse Keh Nay groups.

 During the early fur trade, the Tse Keh Nay went from being the unnamed Indians of MacKenzie's journal to the Sicannies and Thecannies of Harmon's, Black's and Stuart's journals.

 Now known as the Sekani, the Tse Keh Nay are currently subdivided into the four First Nations and corresponding communities of Kwadacha/Fort Ware, McLeod Lake, Takla Lake and Tsay Keh Dene.
 The respective traditional territories overlap.

 Tsay Keh Dene have chosen to pursue the treaty process independent of the others.
 However, while seeking to save the Amazay Lake from Northgate Minerals, the three northern communities (Kwadacha, Tsay Keh Dene, and Takla Lake) presented themselves as a single Tse Keh Nay First Nation.